Rev. Patrick Wattigny, accused of child molestation, arrested in Georgia

 Archbishop Gregory Aymond removed Wattigny from public ministry shortly after Wattigny allegedly admitted the abuse on Oct.
 1. Church officials notified St. Tammany law enforcement, setting the stage for his arrest.

 Police in West Point, Georgia, arrested Wattigny on Thursday night, records show.
-While the Sheriff's Office didn't specify whether he was arrested at his home, Troup County, Georgia, assessor's office records show Wattigny bought a foreclosed house in West Point in 2012.
+The St. Tammany Parish Sheriff's Office confirmed Wattigny was arrested at a home he owns in West Point.
+Troup County assessor's office records show Wattigny bought a foreclosed house there in 2012.

+Wattigny is being held in the Troup County Jail near Lagrange, Georgia.

+While some jails are sited in the middle of a town or city, Troup County’s jail is in a rural setting, surrounded on all sides by thick Georgia woods.

 Under Louisiana law, anyone who is in "a position of control or supervision" over a minor and engages in sexual activity with that child can be booked with molestation of a juvenile.
 Because the alleged victim in this case is older than 13 but younger than 17, if convicted of molestation of a juvenile, Wattigny would face between five and 20 years in prison as well as a maximum fine of $10,000.